xemantic/xemantic.com/ai/workshops/index.md

 - Your workshop sponsorship is a monthly tier. **Feel free to cancel after the workshop if you don't need continued access**.
 - If you find value in our work, consider continuing your sponsorship at any amount to support future development.
 - Repository access remains available to active sponsors.
-- For B2B invoices in Germany or alternative payment methods, contact <office@xemantic.com> (+19% VAT applies)
+- For B2B invoices in Germany or alternative payment methods, contact <office@xemantic.com> (150 EUR +19% VAT applies)

 ### Solidarity Access